EricGebhart/EricGebhart.github.io/_posts/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog.md

 In addition to creating the schema, it is also helpful to create some constructors that will make creating a Data Unit a simple task.
-These constructors are similar to those used in the <a [Pail-Fressian example.](http://ericgebhart.com/fressian-pail-and-cascalog/) In this example I also retained the type hints although they provide no real value since they do not persist
+These constructors are similar to those used in the [Pail-Fressian example.](http://ericgebhart.com/fressian-pail-and-cascalog/) In this example I also retained the type hints although they provide no real value since they do not persist